gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

     ## 5   MUPIROCIN TOPICAL           No                No
     ## 6           GLIPIZIDE          Yes                No

-I had to merge the obtained responses (GPTDFprescriptions) with the full medication table and summarise it.
+After thaat, I merged the obtained responses (GPTDFprescriptions) with the df with the full prescriptions and summarised them into a single row for each participant.

 ``` r
 medsfull2 <- PMedication %>%